 Create a diagram of the batteries you’re replacing.
 This will be VERY helpful during installation.

-Number the batteries on your diagram, and be sure to include the battery posts and mark them positive and negative.
+Number the batteries on your diagram, and be sure to include the battery posts, marking them as positive and negative.

 Be sure not to skip this step.
 We know it’s tempting, but the diagram really is crucial, so take the time to sketch one out before you begin the battery replacement process.